 PKS type I AT domain specificities are predicted using a twenty-four amino acid signature sequence of the active site (Yadav et al., 2003), as well as with pHMMs based on the method of Minowa et al. (Minowa et al., 2007), which is also used to predict co-enzyme A ligase domain specificities.
 NRPS A domain specificities are predicted using both the signature sequence method and the support-vector machines-based method of NRPSPredictor2 (Rausch et al., 2005 & Röttig et al., 2011), and the method of Minowa et al. (Minowa et al., 2007).
 Ketoreductase domain-based stereochemistry predictions for PKSs (Starcevic et al., 2008) are also performed.

 For PKS type II clusters, the side panel shows a list of the predicted starter units along with bitscores, a list of the predicted number of malonyl elongations along with bitscores, the predicted product class, a list of product molecular weights predictions for each combination of starter unit and number of malonyl elongations.
-Furhtermore, it displays each gene/protein which are involved in the polyketide biosynthesis of the cluster.
+Furthermore, it displays each gene/protein that is involved in the polyketide biosynthesis of the cluster.
 For each gene/protein the type is indicated and for some a prediction of function is displayed.
 More details on the predictions can be found here.

 A chemical structure is displayed for NRPS and Type I PKS metabolites, which is derived by combining the results of the domain analyses.

-IMPORTANT NOTE: This is a structure prediction of the core structure of the molecule; VERY VERY likely the final molecule will be different!
+IMPORTANT NOTE: This is a structure prediction of the core structure of the molecule; it is very likely the final molecule will be different!

 In the upper right, a small list of buttons offers further functionality.
 The question-mark button will get you to this help page.
 The exclamation-mark button leads to a page explaining about antiSMASH.
-The downward-pointing arrow will open a menu offering to download the complete set of results from the antiSMASH run, a summary EMBL/GenBank output file or a log file for debug purposes.
-The EMBL/GenBank file can be viewed in a genome browser such as Artemis.
+The downward-pointing arrow will open a menu offering to download the complete set of results from the antiSMASH run, a summary GenBank output file, or a log file for debug purposes.
+The GenBank file can be viewed in a genome browser such as Artemis.

-Results are kept on the public webserver for ONE month and will be deleted afterwards.
-Therefore it is highly recommended to download the full result set!
+Results on the public webserver are only kept for ONE month and will be deleted afterwards.
+It is highly recommended that you download the full result set before they expire.